West Virginia EBT Deposit Schedule for 2025

 • 9th of the month: Last names starting with G, L, or T

-Cash assistance benefits, including TANF/West Virginia Works, are loaded onto your EBT card on the first calendar day of every month.
+Cash assistance benefits, such as TANF/West Virginia Works, are loaded onto your card on the first calendar day of each month, based on state payment information.

-To confirm your deposit date, you can call the DHHR Customer Service Center at 1-877-716-1212 or contact your county office using the online office locator.
+If you have questions about your EBT deposit dates, call the DHHR Customer Service Center at 1-877-716-1212 or find your local office through the online office locator.

 How to Check Your EBT Deposit Status in West Virginia

-Once your deposit date arrives, you can confirm the funds are available in a few ways.
-For a complete list of options, see our guide on how to check your EBT balance in West Virginia.
-Below are three of the most convenient methods to see your balance.
+After your expected SNAP payment dates, you can confirm the funds are available through a balance check.
+For a complete list of options, see our guide to check your EBT balance in West Virginia.
+Here are three of the most convenient ways to see your balance:

 Download the app